 Tickets contain other data that you can access using placeholders and the Zendesk API.
 See Ticket data.

 - System ticket fields are the standard, default fields that agents see in a ticket.
 Additional system fields are added to the ticket page when you activate additional Zendesk Support features, such as ticket sharing.
 You can deactivate and reactivate some (but not all) of the system fields.

-to gather additional information from the person who is requesting support.
-For example,
+additional information from the person who is requesting support.
+For example, you may add

 Also, see the following articles:

 - Optimizing your ticket form to understand ticket fields and do some planning to build an optimal ticket form.

 - Adding custom fields to your tickets and support request form to create the custom ticket fields you need.

 You can view and manage all of your ticket fields on the Ticket fields admin page.
 See Viewing your ticket fields.

 The system ticket fields that are part of a ticket by default are detailed below.
 Some system fields are inborn and cannot be reconfigured.
 See What are the inborn system ticket rules.

 |Requester||All tickets require a requester.
 The requester is the person who made the